AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Related Work

 \subsection{Conventional Anomaly Detection}

-Existing time series anomaly detection methods span several modeling paradigms~\cite{gupta2013outlier,chandola2009anomaly}.
-Early statistical approaches detect anomalies by assuming that normal time series follow predefined distributional or structural patterns~\cite{hyndman2018forecasting,roberts2000control}.
-Classical detectors model regular temporal components such as trend and seasonality, and identify anomalies by thresholding residuals between observed values and model-based predictions, as exemplified by ARIMA-based residual analysis~\cite{rousseeuw2003robust}.
-Density-based approaches estimate data distributions or relative sample densities and treat sparse observations as anomalies~\cite{scholkopf2001estimating,breunig2000lof}.
-These methods offer clear interpretability but rely heavily on handcrafted assumptions.
-To alleviate this limitation, data-driven deep learning methods adopt representation learning to model temporal patterns more flexibly~\cite{su2019robust}.
-Reconstruction-based approaches, exemplified by USAD~\cite{audibert2020usad}, learn compact representations of normal time series using autoencoder architectures and treat large reconstruction errors as indicators of anomalies.
-In contrast, forecasting-based approaches, such as LSTM-based predictors~\cite{chauhan2015anomaly}, model temporal dynamics by predicting future values from historical observations and identify anomalies through large deviations between predicted and actual outcomes.
+Existing TSAD methods span diverse modeling paradigms~\cite{chandola2009anomaly}.
+Early statistical approaches detect anomalies by assuming that normal time series follow distributional or structural patterns~\cite{roberts2000control}.
+Classical detectors model components such as trend and seasonality and identify anomalies by thresholding residuals between observations and model-based predictions, as exemplified by ARIMA-based residual analysis~\cite{rousseeuw2003robust}.
+Density-based approaches estimate data distributions or relative sample densities and treat sparse observations as anomalies~\cite{breunig2000lof}.
+These methods are interpretable but rely on handcrafted assumptions.
+To alleviate this limitation, deep learning methods adopt representation learning to model temporal patterns flexibly~\cite{su2019robust}.
+Reconstruction-based approaches, such as USAD~\cite{audibert2020usad}, learn representations of normal time series using autoencoders and regard large reconstruction errors as anomalies.
+Forecasting-based approaches predict future values from historical observations and detect anomalies through large deviations between predicted and actual values.
+Recent recurrent architectures such as xLSTMAD~\cite{faber2025xlstmad} further improve anomaly detection by combining encoder--decoder temporal modeling with reconstruction objectives.